loopbackio/loopback.io/pages/en/lb3/Application-generator.md

 The tool creates the standard LoopBack application structure.
 See [Project layout reference](Project-layout-reference.html) for details.

-{% include note.html content="
-By default, a generated application exposes only the User model over REST.
+{% include note.html content="By default, a generated application exposes only the User model over REST.
 To expose other [built-in models](Using-built-in-models.html), edit `/server/model-config.json` and change the model's \"public\" property to \"true\".
 See [model-config.json](model-config.json.html) for more information.
 " %}